coreos/coreos-kubernetes/Documentation/getting-started.md

 ## Deployment Options

 The following variables will be used throughout this guide.
-Most of the provided defaults can safely be used, however some values such as `ETCD_ENDPOINTS` and `MASTER_IP` will need to be customized to your infrastructure.
+Most of the provided defaults can safely be used, however some values such as `ETCD_ENDPOINTS` and `MASTER_HOST` will need to be customized to your infrastructure.

-**MASTER_IP**=_no default_
+**MASTER_HOST**=_no default_

-The IP address of the master node.
-Worker nodes must be able to reach the master via this IP on port 443.
+The address of the master node.
+In most cases this will be the publicly routable IP of the master node.
+Worker nodes must be able to reach the master via this address on port 443.
 Additionally, external clients (such as an administrator using `kubectl`) will also need access, since this will run the Kubernetes API endpoint.

+If you will be running a high-availability control-plane consisting of multiple master nodes, then `MASTER_HOST` will ideally be a network load balancer that sits in front of the master nodes.
+Alternatively, a DNS name can be configured which will resolve to the master node IPs.
+How requests are routed to the master nodes will be an important consideration when creating the TLS certificates.

 <hr/>